itsmarsss/thiswebsitedoesnotexist/README.md

 3. Gemini generates contextually relevant HTML based on the path
 4. The HTML is rendered directly in the browser with no backend processing
 5. A persistent toolbar provides navigation and utility functions
+6. Each page request is tracked in MongoDB for analytics

 ## Customization